 If, for instance, you’re selling your first home, it’s much too easy to have too strong an emotional attachment to it, which could hurt your chances of selling at a good price.
 It is, after all, the place where you’ve lived for many years and raised your family.
 And that means it may be difficult for you to say good-bye.

-A good Southern California agent can help you achieve the necessary emotional distance so that you can evaluate offers objectively.
+A good Los Angeles agent can help you achieve the necessary emotional distance so that you can evaluate offers objectively.
 To discover more about this, just call (805) 257-5780.

 2. Do I Really Know How to Price My House to Sell?

 Pricing to sell is one of the key elements in marketing and a quick sale.
-If you can’t answer this question in the affirmative, you’re likely better off hiring an agent in Southern California.
+If you can’t answer this question in the affirmative, you’re likely better off hiring an agent in Los Angeles.

 “Getting the right asking price is key.
 Remember the comparative market analysis you or your agent did when you bought your home to determine a fair offering price?
 Buyers will do this for your home, too, so as a seller you should be one step ahead of them.
 You may think your home is worth more, but remember to set a realistic price based on comparable homes in the area.”

 According to surveys, 70% of real estate agents say that “overpricing is the number-one mistake that sellers make.”
 But underpricing can be just as bad because potential buyers will automatically assume something is wrong with your home and pass your listing right up.
-Again, the best course is to rely on your Southern California agent to help you price to sell.
+Again, the best course is to rely on your Los Angeles agent to help you price to sell.

 3. Is It the Right Time for Me to Sell?

 You also need to determine whether it’s really the right time for you to sell.
 Yes, everyone wants to sell for the most money possible, but it can be counterproductive to just hold and wait for prices to keep going up.
-This is one area where hiring an agent in Southern California can really pay off.
+This is one area where hiring an agent in Los Angeles can really pay off.